sutoiku/puffin/RATIONALE.md

 ## Designed for interactive analytics
 Coming soon...

-## Designed for analytics and transactions
+## Desgined for transformation and analytics
 Coming soon...

-## Transformation and Analysis
+## Designed for analytics and transactions
 Coming soon...

 ## Designed for data lakes